 Who are we and what do we do

-The Act establishes the Board and provides for the registration and discipline of registered valuers in Queensland.
+The Act, the Regulations, and State Government Objectives for the Community, provide the strategic direction for the Board.
 Our ultimate responsibility and aim is to protect the public.
 This is achieved through our primary responsibilities to:

-- register specialist retail valuers who have demonstrated their competence to make determinations under the Retail Shop Leases Act 1994
+- list specialist retail valuers who have demonstrated their competence to make determinations under the Retail Shop Leases Act 1994

-The Board’s strategic direction is guided by the key functions and powers of the Act and the Regulation, our 2018–22 strategic objectives include:
+The Board’s Operational Plan is guided by the key functions and powers of the Act and the Regulations.
+Our 2025-2027 Operational Plan focuses on key themes including: –

-Appointed by the Governor in Council, the Board consists of five members and three assistant members who are responsible for governing, directing and monitoring the Board’s business, affairs and operations.
+Appointed by the Governor in Council, the Board consists of five members who are responsible for governing, directing and monitoring the Board’s business, affairs and operations.
+Assistant Board members can be appointed if this is considered necessary.

 Membership composition of the Board includes: